All Products

 nginx.ingress.kubernetes.io/canary-by-cookie: "hangzhou_region"

-The cookie value must be always or never.
-Custom cookie values are not supported.
+Cookie values must be always or never.
+Custom values are not supported.

-For a complete canary release walkthrough, see Use the NGINX Ingress controller to implement canary releases and blue-green deployments.
+For a full walkthrough, see Use the NGINX Ingress controller to implement canary releases and blue-green deployments.

-The deployment YAML in this section is configured for ACK clusters.
-For general Kubernetes clusters, follow the upstream cert-manager installation guide.
+This YAML is intended for ASK (Serverless Kubernetes) clusters.
+For ACK clusters, see the cert-manager installation guide.

 kubectl apply -f https://raw.githubusercontent.com/AliyunContainerService/serverless-k8s-examples/master/cert-manager/ask-cert-manager.yaml